samjammy/ashaabrizvi.github.io/index.md

 # About me

 A Creative, Analytical, and Self-motivated Individual with having a strong inclination towards learning and working in a data-driven environment.
-My dayjob is to make sense out of data.
-I am an Analytics professional, well versed in Machine Learning, Data Science, and Applied Statistics.

 ---